oracle-quickstart/oci-kubernetes-monitoring/README.md

     global:
       # -- OCID for OKE cluster or a unique ID for other Kubernetes clusters.
       kubernetesClusterID: ocid1.cluster.oc1.phx.aaaaaaaaa.......
       # -- Provide a unique name for the cluster.
-This would help in uniquely identifying the logs and metrics data at OCI Logging Analytics and OCI Monitoring respectively.
+This would help in uniquely identifying the logs and metrics data at OCI Log Analytics and OCI Monitoring respectively.
       kubernetesClusterName: <Cluster Name>

     oci-onm-logan:
-      # Go to OCI Logging Analytics Administration, click Service Details, and note the namespace value.
+      # Go to OCI Log Analytics Administration, click Service Details, and note the namespace value.
       ociLANamespace: <OCI LA Namespace>
-      # OCI Logging Analytics Log Group OCID
+      # OCI Log Analytics Log Group OCID
       ociLALogGroupID: ocid1.loganalyticsloggroup.oc1.phx.amaaaaaa......

 ##### Have customisations to the existing chart or values.yaml